Eduardo Lorenzo

-Eduardo José Lorenzo Casasnova (born 31 August 1966 in Santiago de los Caballeros) is a sports shooter who competed for the Dominican Republic in the 2016 Summer Olympics.
+Eduardo José Lorenzo Casasnova (born 31 August 1966) is a sports shooter who competed for the Dominican Republic in the 2016 Summer Olympics.
 He won the gold medal in the 2014 Pan American Championship in trap and the silver in trap team.
 He is also multimedalist in the Central American and Caribbean Games having won the gold medal in trap team in 2010 and 2014, silver in trap team in Trap Team and the 2014 trap competition and also the trap team bronze in 2002.

 He competed in the 2005 and 2011 World Shotgun Championships and the 2014 ISSF World Championships and also the 2003, 2007, 2011 and 2015 Pan American Games.

 Early and personal life

 Lorenzo was born Eduardo José Lorenzo Casasnova and is the son of the Olympic sport shooter Domingo Lorenzo Conde (now deceased), who competed in the 1968 and the 1972 Summer Olympics and Judith Casasnovas and brother of fellow team trap teammate Domingo Nicolás Lorenzo.

 Lorenzo is 171 cm tall 84 kg, born on 31 August 1966 in Santiago de los Caballeros.
 He started competing for the Dominican Republic in the 1986 Central American and Caribbean Games.